komidore64/walrus/README.md

 ## why?

 As a big fan of Minecraft, especially playing multiplayer with my friends, I quickly found it difficult to manage a Craftbukkit server instance on my home server.
 I turned to Screen, Cron, and Bash scripts.
-This is based on those scripts I first wrote with a unified command-line interface.

 ## project state